Work-Study is one way we help students cover funding needs through employment that will afford them professional skills

-Any wages earned by the student before you complete all four steps of the referral process are not considered work-study and will not receive the federal subsidy.
+Any wages earned by the student before you complete all four steps of the referral process are not considered Work-Study and will not receive the Work-Study subsidy.

 Below are links to the contracts/applications for nonprofit or government organizations or for-profit businesses.
 The contract package can be printed, signed, and mailed to the address below.
 Please note the checklist to make sure the packet you submit is complete.